Water on Mars: Curiosity rover

+Prime mission

-Very early in its ongoing mission, NASA's Curiosity rover discovered unambiguous fluvial sediments on Mars.
+Early in its mission, NASA's Curiosity rover (2012-present) discovered unambiguous fluvial sediments on Mars.
 The properties of the pebbles in these outcrops suggested former vigorous flow on a streambed, with flow between ankle- and waist-deep.
 These rocks were found at the foot of an alluvial fan system descending from the crater wall, which had previously been identified from orbit.

 In October 2012, the first X-ray diffraction analysis of a Martian soil was performed by Curiosity.
 The results revealed the presence of several minerals, including feldspar, pyroxenes and olivine, and suggested that the Martian soil in the sample was similar to the weathered basaltic soils of Hawaiian volcanoes.
 The sample used is composed of dust distributed from global dust storms and local fine sand.
 So far, the materials Curiosity has analyzed are consistent with the initial ideas of deposits in Gale Crater recording a transition through time from a wet to dry environment.

 In December 2012, NASA reported that Curiosity performed its first extensive soil analysis, revealing the presence of water molecules, sulfur and chlorine in the Martian soil.
 And in March 2013, NASA reported evidence of mineral hydration, likely hydrated calcium sulfate, in several rock samples including the broken fragments of "Tintina" rock and "Sutton Inlier" rock as well as in veins and nodules in other rocks like "Knorr" rock and "Wernicke" rock.
 Analysis using the rover's DAN instrument provided evidence of subsurface water, amounting to as much as 4% water content, down to a depth of 60 cm, in the rover's traverse from the Bradbury Landing site to the Yellowknife Bay area in the Glenelg terrain.